michaelfriedman/michaelfriedman/README.md

 🍎 &nbsp; I enjoy mentoring and working with junior devs.

-🔆 &nbsp; Based in Los Angeles
+🏙️ &nbsp; Based in Seattle